 That there are a handful who periodically say something that sounds honest, is a defect in the system that is often usually corrected as quickly as the blow-gun and sedatives can be administered.

-Television shows (which are not intrinsically different from the “news”) occasionally sneak passed the unblinking eye or stumble into reality.
+Television shows (which are not intrinsically different from the “news” and is a point demonstrated by the accuracy of national class clowns like Jon Stewart) occasionally sneak passed the unblinking eye or stumble into reality.
 But even the best of them are aesthetically and morally compromised by the medium.
 And, we hasten to add, not in the sense that while true, the issue is not here that the medium is the message.

 The medium remains a message of its own hermetically sealed meta reality.
 What we mean is that as the system has expanded its control of all forms of the sham debate, the faux critical discussions are all part of a bankrupt and toxic technology heroin.
 The resulting mobius loop is both predator and victim.
 It cannibalizes itself and excretes detritus it declares to have value, which is then hoovered back into the system and declared of interest through a process of endless recycling.

 The individual (sic) is held hostage and subject to a industrial scale version of Stockholm Syndrome.
 All forms of dialogue become pre-selected templates.
 The duration and the substance are predetermined.
 Repetition begets alienation which begets either a greater attachment to the visual and audio addiction, or detachment which cuts off the individual from participation and relevance.
 Authenticity becomes a product and criticism of the system require use of the system and thus is reabsorbed back into the system and defanged.
 The corollary is a condition in which the junkie is both addicted and constantly in a state of withdrawal – both dulled by the drug and agitated by its endless demands for more.